atenearesearchgroup/fms-subjectivelogic/README.md

   - [Download and installation](#download-and-installation)
   - [Execution of the scripts](#execution-of-the-scripts)

-# Subjective logic applied to Feature Models
+# Belief Uncertainty for Feature Models

 ## Description
 This repository contains all the resources and artifacts associated with the paper "XX" submitted to the special issue "YYY" of the Journal of Systems & Software.